Skip to main content

 Pagination = List.Skip( List.Generate( () => [Page_Key = “init”, Counter=0], // Start Value

-each cPage_Key] <> null, // Condition under which the next execution will happen
+each [Page_Key] <> null, // Condition under which the next execution will happen

-each cPage_Key = try if Counter]<1
+each [Page_Key = try if [Counter]<1

 then “”

-else >WebCall]WValue]]offset]
+else [WebCall][Value][offset]

 otherwise null, // determine the LastKey for the next execution

-WebCall = try if Counter]<1
+WebCall = try if [Counter]<1

-then Json.Document(Web.Contents(“https://api.airtable.com/v0/appfSBJGSgkE7a6tF/COVID-19%20Tracker?view=Treatments%20and%20Vaccines”, nHeaders=Authorization=“Bearer keyXXXXXXXXXXXXXX”]]))
+then Json.Document(Web.Contents(“https://api.airtable.com/v0/appfSBJGSgkE7a6tF/COVID-19%20Tracker?view=Treatments%20and%20Vaccines”, [Headers=[Authorization=“Bearer keyXXXXXXXXXXXXXX”]]))

-else Json.Document(Web.Contents(“https://api.airtable.com/v0/appfSBJGSgkE7a6tF/COVID-19%20Tracker?view=Treatments%20and%20Vaccines?offset=”&?WebCall]/Value]aoffset] , lHeaders=[Authorization=“Bearer keyXXXXXXXXXXXXXX”]])),// retrieve results per call
+else Json.Document(Web.Contents(“https://api.airtable.com/v0/appfSBJGSgkE7a6tF/COVID-19%20Tracker?view=Treatments%20and%20Vaccines?offset=”&[WebCall][Value][offset] , [Headers=[Authorization=“Bearer keyXXXXXXXXXXXXXX”]])),// retrieve results per call

-Counter = aCounter]+1// internal counter
+Counter = [Counter]+1// internal counter

 ],

-each bWebCall]
+each [WebCall]

 ),